Available for the following Plan types:

 Analyze with Conversions

-This feature is currently available as an add-on for our FullStory Enterprise plans.
-Please contact your Account Executive or reach out to Support to learn more about FullStory Enterprise.
+This feature is currently available as an add-on for our FullStory Advanced and Enterprise plans.
+Please contact your Account Executive or reach out to Support to learn more about FullStory Advanced or Enterprise.

 Now that you have your funnel built, you can easily analyze for areas of opportunity.
 By using Conversions, it will help you answer questions you might not have thought to ask.
 On your behalf, Conversions puts sound statistical methods to work by detecting 'Signals' that might be impacting your users experience.